Azhar-max/manox/DEPLOYMENT_INSTRUCTIONS.md

 1. **CORS Errors**: Ensure `FRONTEND_URL` is correctly set in your backend environment variables
 2. **Database Connection Issues**: Verify your MongoDB connection string and IP whitelist
-3. **Environment Variables Not Loading**: Check that all environment variables are correctly set in both Vercel and Render
+3. **Environment Variables Not Loading**: Check that all environment variables are correctly set in both Netlify and Render

 ### Logs and Monitoring

-- Check Vercel logs in the Vercel dashboard
+- Check Netlify logs in the Netlify dashboard
 - Check Render logs in the Render dashboard
 - Monitor MongoDB Atlas for connection issues